TwilioDevEd/employee-directory-flask/README.md

 ```

 ### How To Demo
-1. Text your twilio number the name "Iron"
+1. Text your Twilio number the name "Iron"
 1. Should get the following response:

    ```